salacika/DE1SQL/SQL4/README.md

 **Teaching**: 90 min

 **Problem statement**
-1. In normalized database, the data is structured in a way to avoid data redundancy and support consistency.
-This strucure is not allways the best fit to analytics, most of the time you need to merge one or more tables to get the required data set.
+In normalized database, the data is structured in a way to avoid data redundancy and support consistency.
+As analyst, this structure is not always the best fit for analytics.
+Most of the time you need to merge one or more tables to get the required data set.
 Joins is offering a solution for this problem.

 **Objectives**